intershop/helm-charts/charts/pwa/README.md

 Unless `keepCache` is explicitly set to `true`, the cache will be flushed on every deployment using `redis-cli` with a `flushdb` command on the supplied URI.

-To use a different or proxied image that contains the `redis-cli` the property `cliImage` is provided.
+To use a different or proxied image that contains the `redis-cli`, the property `cliImage` is provided.

 This chart does not deploy a Redis instance.
 You must provide one yourself.
 We recommend using a cloud service.

 If you want to deploy a Redis instance yourself, be aware that the PWA implementation does not support Redis Cluster or Redis Sentinel connections.

-## NGINX Cache Reset
+## nginx Cache Reset

-The cache reset job is a Helm post-upgrade hook that automatically restarts the NGINX cache deployment after a Helm upgrade.
+The cache reset job is a Helm post-upgrade hook that automatically restarts the nginx cache deployment after a Helm upgrade.
 This ensures that any cached content is cleared, preventing stale data from being served after PWA SSR container updates.

 > [!NOTE]
-> The cache reset job is used as an alternative to the cache init container in `RollingUpdate` and multi pod deployments.
+> The cache reset job is used as an alternative to the cache init container in `RollingUpdate` and multi Pod deployments.
-> If `cache.init.enabled` is `true`, the init container waits for the PWA SSR service to be ready before starting the NGINX/cache service.
+> If `cache.init.enabled` is `true`, the init container waits for the PWA SSR service to be ready before starting the nginx/cache service.
-> However, this only works as intended with the `Recreate` update strategy where no previous SSR pods can render results that will be cached by new NGINX pods.
+> However, this only works as intended with the `Recreate` update strategy where no previous SSR Pods can render results that will be cached by new nginx Pods.
-> The reset job circumvents this problem by performing a `kubectl rollout restart` on the cache deployments after all SSR pods are started successfully and the old SSR pods are deleted.
+> The reset job circumvents this problem by performing a `kubectl rollout restart` on the cache deployments after all SSR Pods are started successfully and the old SSR Pods are deleted.
-> For this reason the `cache.init` feature should be disabled when the `cache.reset` feature is enabled.
+> For this reason, the `cache.init` feature should be disabled when the `cache.reset` feature is enabled.

 The job is executed only when `cache.reset.enabled` is set to `true`.
 It creates the necessary RBAC resources (ServiceAccount, Role, and RoleBinding) with permissions to restart the specific cache deployment.